w3f/polkadot-wiki/docs/general/redenomination.md

 The initial referendum was proposed prior to the Polkadot genesis block under the assumption that making a redenomination would be simpler before the Polkadot chain was live.
 However, many in the community pointed out the disconnect of the two networks and how it was unfair for holders of DOT to be impacted by a vote by a different token holder set.
-For this reason, the Web3 Foundation [decided to make a new vote on Polkadot][blog 1] when it went live, although the Kusama vote ended with a majority in favor of the redenomination change.
+For this reason, Web3 Foundation [decided to make a new vote on Polkadot][blog 1] when it went live, although the Kusama vote ended with a majority in favor of the redenomination change.